PhD International Students

 - Nursing Credential Evaluation: If you have a nursing credential from outside the United States, you will need to have your credentials evaluated.
 Please visit CGFNS International, Inc. to obtain an evaluation.

 Student housing is not guaranteed to any Columbia Nursing student and is lottery-based.
 However, first priority is given to international students.
-International students interested in on-campus housing should complete a housing application by the deadlines posted on the Housing website.
+International students interested in on-campus housing should complete a housing application by the deadlines posted on the On-Campus Housing website.